topherchris420/circle/README.md

-# CIRCLE Rev A
+# CIRCLE

 > **ENGINEERING REVIEW ONLY** — Experimental research hardware.
-This repository is not approved for fabrication or human connection and does not establish medical-device, electrical-safety, EMC, or measurement-performance claims.

-The repository contains the architecture diagrams, safety contracts, validation documents, and KiCad 10 schematics for the CIRCLE Rev A bench validation platform.
+This contains the architecture diagrams, safety contracts, validation documents, and KiCad 10 schematics for the CIRCLE Rev A bench validation platform.

 ## Verify the review package